ilan-anodot/anodotcost_api_docs_slate/source/includes/_Topology.md

 # Topology
-The Topology APIs enables you to load topology data such as Customers, Geografical and Network Information, the data is then presented over Anodot map view.
+The Topology APIs enable you to load topology data such as Customers, Geografical and Network Information, the data is then presented over Anodot map view.

-You can find more information about the Network Topology Map in our - [here](https://support.anodot.com/hc/en-us/articles/4415016305682-Overview)
+You can find more information about the Network Topology Map in our - [Topology documentation](https://support.anodot.com/hc/en-us/articles/4415016305682-Overview)

 The Anodot Topology Data ingestion mechanism assembled from 3 types of APIs.